 Mobile app developers are utilizing face recognition technology to differentiate human faces from photographs.
 Some of the popular face apps are FaceLock, LogMe, TrueKey, IObitApplock, FindFace, FaceVault, etc. The main functionality of these face detection mobile apps is to enhance the privacy and security of users’ digital assets and private data.

 Dating sites are using the theory that people are most attracted to those that have similar facial features to their own.
-These dating sites are developing mobile apps that pair users with possible romantic partners via facial recognition.
+These dating sites are developing applications that pair users with possible romantic partners via facial recognition.

 Online shopping has become pretty popular in recent years.
 Reliable smartphone manufacturers like Apple and Google have installed face recognition software in their smartphones so that users will be able to carry out financial transactions effortlessly while on the go, and without remembering their most complex passwords.